CANADA – NEW BRUNSWICK & NOVA SCOTIA

 SAINT JOHN (pop 67,000, metro 126,202)

 After over a century of ownership disputes over the land surrounding Saint John between the French and English, the English deported the French colonists in 1755 and constructed Fort Howe above the harbour in 1779.
-In 1785, thousands of refugees arrived from the American Revolution who wished to remain British and were forced to leave their U.S. homes.
+In 1785, thousands of refugees who wished to remain British arrived from the American Revolution and were forced to leave their U.S. homes.
 Over the next century, waves of immigration via Partridge Island, especially during the Great Famine, would fundamentally change the city’s demographics and culture.

-Park amenities include a golf course, a heated saltwater swimming pool, three campgrounds, and a network of over 100 km of hiking and biking trails.
+Park amenities include a golf course, a heated saltwater swimming pool, three campgrounds, and over 100 km of hiking and biking trails.
 During the winter, it is used for cross-country skiing, snowshoeing, tobogganing, and winter walking.
 The Dobson Trail and Fundy Footpath extend out of the park to Riverview and to St. Martins respectively.
 A unique red-painted covered bridge is located at Point Wolfe.

 Hopewell Rocks.
 These 40-70- foot tall rock formations are on the upper reaches of the Bay of Fundy.
 Due to the extreme tidal range of the Bay of Fundy, the base of the formations are covered in water twice a day.
 It is possible to view the formations from ground level at low tide.

-Demersilles Beach.
 From the visitor center, walk 600m in the other direction from the rocks.

 Cape Jourimain Lighthouse, Bayfield.
-This white/red capped LH sits on the last island for the Confederation Bridge to PEI.
+This white/red-capped LH sits on the last island for the Confederation Bridge to PEI.
 It can’t be accessed.

 Parlee Beach, Pointe-du-Chêne.
-On a cool sunny day at the end of May, this beach was crowded with some even in the water.
+On a fabulous sunny day at the end of May, this beach was crowded with some even in the water.
 The parking lot was full.
 No one was wearing a mask or practicing any distancing.

 The park’s dominant natural features include the highest peak in the Maritimes, Mount Carleton, and several large freshwater lakes (Nictau Lake, Little Nictau Lake, Bathurst Lake, and the Nepisiguit Lakes).
 Located at the headwaters of the Nepisiguit River and the Tobique River, the lakes offered a convenient portage route between the Nepisiguit and Saint John River watersheds.
 The Canadian portion of the International Appalachian Trail passes through the park.